Crockpot Green Bean Casserole

 For the vegetables, you will need:

-• Green beans: to prevent excess moisture in the dish, drain well
+• Green beans: To prevent excess moisture in the dish, drain well

 • Mushroom soup, condensed: adds creaminess and a delicious mushroom flavor